nielsmadan/mercury/README.md

 ## installation

-`mercury` requires [venom](https://github.com/nielsmadan/venom), which in turn requires vim to be compiled with python support (most vim distributions have are).
+`mercury` requires [venom](https://github.com/nielsmadan/venom), which in turn requires vim to be compiled with python support (most vim distributions are).
 Vundle or pathogen are highly recommended for installation.

+### vundle

     Bundle 'nielsmadan/venom'
     Bundle 'nielsmadan/mercury'

 For what it's worth, the order actually does not matter.

+### pathogen

+Clone the repositories into your pathogen directory, or get them as zip files from vim.org [here](http://www.vim.org/scripts/script.php?script_id=4491) and [here](http://www.vim.org/scripts/script.php?script_id=4492) and unzip them into the pathogen directory.

 ## mappings